aokiji-zz/authentication-authorization-client-master/README.md

-To use the calculator, make login with credentials in PostgreSQL
+To use the calculator, make login with credentials in PostgreSQL in this repository https://github.com/aokiji-zz/calculator